kubedb/cli/docs/tutorials/elasticsearch/README.md

 kubedb    None         <none>                            9m
 ```

 KubeDB operator sets the `status.phase` to `Running` once the database is successfully created.
-Run the following command to see the modified tpr:
+Run the following command to see the modified Elasticsearch object:

 ```yaml
 $ kubedb get es -n demo e1 -o yaml